spieglt/whatfiles/README.md

 - _Are there Mac and Windows versions?_

-  Not for the time being.
-Tracing syscalls on Mac requires `task_for_pid()`, which requires code signing, which I can't get to work, and anyway I have no interest in paying Apple $100/year to write free software.
-I would be interested in writing a version for Windows at some point but it would have to be a complete rewrite and a steep learning curve.
+  No. Tracing syscalls on Mac requires `task_for_pid()`, which requires code signing, which I can't get to work, and anyway I have no interest in paying Apple $100/year to write free software.
+Process Monitor for Windows is pretty great.

 ## Known issues: